OpenBioSim/somd2/README.md

 paged to disk.
 When running replica exchange simulations with a large number of replicas this can lead to exceeding the temporary file storage limit on some systems, causing the simulation to hang.
-This can be resolved by either reducing the frequency at which frames are stored, or checkpointing more.
+This can be resolved by either reducing the frequency at which frames are stored, or checkpointing more frequently.
 (Frames are written to disk and cleared from memory at each checkpoint.)